My self-published book, Business Doctors, shows an Out of Stock status on Flipkart.

 Reviews: On Goodreads there are 112 ratings and 72 text reviews, with an average rating of 3.63 out of 5.
 According to the site, 87% liked it.

 Financials: I didn’t keep a track of every single rupee.
-But my gut feel says I’ve made a small loss overall compared to what I invested.
+But after combining the income from the printed copies and ebook sales, I’ve made a small profit overall compared to what I invested.

 – The demand for new books and new authors is alive and kicking.
 Traditional players are facing the heat because they are dealing with an archaic business model that hasn’t kept up with the changing times.
 Reduce the baggage and the odds of success will go up.